zenml-io/blog.zenml.io/_posts/2022-12-05-neptune-ai-integration-released.md

 ![Release 0.23.0](../assets/posts/neptune_released/Release_0.23.0.jpg)

-ZenML 0.23.0 was released this week, and comes bundled with a brand new `neptune` experiment tracker flavor.
+ZenML 0.23.0 was released this week and comes bundled with a brand new `neptune` experiment tracker flavor.
 [Neptune](https://neptune.ai/product/experiment-tracking) is a popular platform that you would normally use in the iterative ML experimentation phase to track and visualize experiment results.
 Neptune can also